United Nations Office on Drugs and Crime

 The United Nations Office on Drugs and Crime (UNODC; French: Office des Nations unies contre la drogue et le crime) is a United Nations office that was established in 1997 as the Office for Drug Control and Crime Prevention by combining the United Nations International Drug Control Program (UNDCP) and the Crime Prevention and Criminal Justice Division in the United Nations Office at Vienna, adopting the current name in 2002.

 The agency's focus is the trafficking and abuse of illicit drugs, crime prevention and criminal justice, international terrorism, and political corruption.
 It is a member of the United Nations Development Group.
 In 2022–23, it had an estimated biannual budget of US$822 million.

 History

 The United Nations International Drug Control Program (UNDCP) and the Crime Prevention and Criminal Justice Division in the United Nations Office at Vienna were merged to form the Office for Drug Control and Crime Prevention.
-This was renamed United Nations Office on Drugs and Crime (UNODC) in 2002.
+This was renamed to the United Nations Office on Drugs and Crime (UNODC) in 2002.

 Organisational structure

-Yury Fedotov, former Director General of the United Nations Office in Vienna and former Executive Director of UNODC, delivers his welcome address at the first day of the 57th IAEA General Conference.
+Yury Fedotov, former Director General of the United Nations Office in Vienna and former executive director of UNODC, delivers his welcome address at the first day of the 57th IAEA General Conference.
 M-Building, IAEA Headquarters, Vienna, Austria.
 16 September 2013.